Amitpnk/Onion-architecture-ASP.NET-Core/README.md

 This is default white application for ASP.NET Core API development

 This whiteapp contains following features, uncheck feature need to implement yet.
-Features will be implemented in infrastructure layer.
-You can plug and play based on your project.

 - [x] Application is implemented on Onion architecture
 - [x] API